1. Output information

 How we quality assure and validate the data

-If an item or product changes in specification and the price changes as a result, only the actual price change is reflected for the PPI.
-Quality improvements to products or changes to the specification of a product as well as alterations to the terms of sale or units of sale can all influence changes in the price of a product as well as a genuine increase in prices owing to production costs.
+Quality improvements to products or changes to the specification of a product as well as alterations to the terms of sale or units of sale can all influence changes in the price of a product.
+However, only the actual price change is reflected in the PPI.
+So, if a product changes in specification and the price changes as a result, the price change resulting from the specification change is masked.

 How we disseminate the data

-Producer prices are first released into the public domain to coincide with other price indices, the Consumer Prices Index (CPI), Retail Prices Index (RPI) and House Price Index (HPI) on a monthly basis.
-Service Producer Prices Index (SPPI), which also forms part of prices, is published on a quarterly basis.
+The PPI are published alongside other price indices produced by the ONS, the Consumer Prices Index including owner occupiers' housing costs (CPIH), Retail Prices Index (RPI) and the UK House Price Index (HPI) on a monthly basis.
+The Services Producer Price Indices (SPPI) are published alongside these releases on a quarterly basis.

 Nôl i'r tabl cynnwys